This Tool Can’t Update Your PC to Windows 10 [FIXED]

 • DISM /Online /Cleanup-Image /RestoreHealth

-4. When the procedure ends, restart your PC and run the Media Creation Tool again.
+4. Restart your PC and rerun the Media Creation Tool when the procedure ends.

-All upgrade processes (Windows 10 over Windows 7/8.1) relly on the full integrity of the previous layer.
-Basically, Windows 7/Windows 8.1 need to be in a perfect state before the upgrade to Windows 10.
+All upgrade processes rely on the full integrity of the previous layer.
+Windows 7/Windows 8.1 must be perfect before the upgrade to Windows 10.

-And if some essential system files are corrupted, all upgrade-related processes will, consequently, fail.
+And if some essential system files are corrupted, all upgrade-related processes will fail.

-To make sure that there’s no system corruption of any kind, we suggest using both System File Checker and Deployment Image Servicing and Management tools.
+We suggest using System File Checker and Deployment Image Servicing and Management tools to ensure there’s no system corruption.

 Both utilities are built-in and run via the elevated Command Prompt.
 And both check for possible system corruption and fix them.